Alexander Iveson

 My day-to-day responsibilities involve running and maintaining mass spectrometry instruments (QQQ/MC/SF-ICP-MS), developing new techniques for sample processing and analysis, interpreting and reporting geochemical data, and writing project proposals and final reports to funding partners.

-Did you get into this role right after graduation?
+Did you get into this role straight after graduation?

 After graduating with my BSc from Edinburgh, I worked for a mining company in northwestern Greenland for 3 months from July - October 2012, undertaking banded iron deposit exploration in polar bear territory of the Arctic Circle.
 Following this position, I began applying for PhD projects in the UK and internationally.
 My undergraduate supervisor from Edinburgh forwarded me details of a PhD project being offered at Washington State University in Pullman, WA, USA, having worked on the Columbia River basalt flows in that area himself.
 My application was successful, and I began my PhD at WSU in January of 2013.